Katy on Rwanda TV

 The next four videos contain highlights from the workshop, including opening statements from the Minister of Education and demonstrations from some of our teachers and pupils.

 If you can't make it to one of our classrooms, we bring the classroom to you with before and after clips in the video below.

-Production Notes: We added surtitles and subtitles to the video to help explain what you’re seeing.
+We added surtitles and subtitles to help explain what you’re seeing.
 Where you see ‘SPER,’ this refers to us.
 In Rwanda, our project is called Support to Primary Education Rwanda, or SPER for short.
 Education East Africa is SPER.

 Like all charities, our greatest need is financial.
 If you would like to remember a favourite teacher or pupil by contributing to our work, PayPal Giving Fund will pass on 100% of your donation to us.
 There are no transaction fees when you choose this option.
-For other ways to give, please drop down to the bottom of the page.
+For other ways to give, please see below.
 We are grateful for your enthusiasm and support.